Symbian9/qmapshack-doc-wiki/DocGettingStarted.md

 ##Add maps

-You do not add a map file directly to MapRoom.
+You do not add a map file directly to QMapShack.
 You add the path containing one or more files.
 There can be several paths containing maps.
 To add a path you select _File->Setup Map Paths_

 ![Alt text](images/DocGettingStarted/maproom2.png)